A wildfire destroyed the historic Grand Canyon Lodge. It burned down once before

 And it wasn't just the physical property that made the lodge so beloved.

 Crockett says the North Rim's high altitude and dense pine trees make it an ideal escape from the heat in summer.
-As the North Rim's only hotel, the lodge has welcomed generations of honeymooners, families and staff members.
+As the North Rim's only lodge complex, it welcomed generations of honeymooners, families and staff members.

 "And so it was just an amazing experience for both the tourists who came there and also for those who worked there," Crockett says.